The Black & White adjustment lets you convert images to black and white with more control than simply desaturating all the colors.

 To convert a currently selected layer to black and white, do one of the following:

 To convert multiple layers in a composition to black and white using a color adjustments layer (all layers below this layer will be affected):

 Note: If the adjustment isn't visible, you can turn it on from the Customize menu at the bottom of the Color Adjustments pane.

 2. To increase one channel's contribution to the final black and white image, drag a slider to the right; to decrease it, drag to the left.
 You can also enter a percentage value from –100% to 100%.

 3. To increase the brightness of saturated colors from the original image in your new black and white image, drag the Tone slider to the right, or to the left to decrease them.
-Hold down thekey before dragging if you’d like to extend the range of the Tone slider beyond 100%.
+Press and hold thekey before dragging if you’d like to extend the range of the Tone slider beyond 100%.
 You can also enter a percentage value from –200% to 200%.